cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 We don’t get a very helpful message in this case, but when we look at the test function, we see that it’s annotated with `#[should_panic]` attribute.
 The failure we got means that the code in the test function did not cause a panic.

 Tests that use `should_panic` can be imprecise.
 A `should_panic` test would pass even if the test panics for a different reason from the one we were expecting.
 To make `should_panic` tests more precise, we can add an optional expected parameter to the `#[should_panic]` attribute.
 The test harness will make sure that the failure message contains the provided text.
-For example, consider the modified code for `GuessImpl` in Listing 10-6 where the `new` function panics with different messages depending on whether the value is too small or too large:
+For example, consider the modified code for `GuessImpl` in Listing {{#ref guess-2}} where the `new` function panics with different messages depending on whether the value is too small or too large:

 <span class="filename">Filename: src/lib.cairo</span>